 Part of the ongoing story of A+D in our growing region is a sub-story of those businesses growing alongside us. […As] Zenith continues to grow across the Pacific, theirs is one of the many stories that testify to the ongoing support of such brands for our emerging design talent.
 What Zenith’s story uniquely inspires, however, is a coming of age for our A+D designing beyond borders.

-Now having launched in Shanghai, Zenith remains squarely at the vanguard of supplying the latest design innovation for the commercial, health, hospitality and education sectors throughout more than five nations and their wholly complete network of service centres.
+Now having launched in Shanghai, Zenith remains squarely at the forefront of supplying the latest design innovation for the commercial, health, hospitality and education sectors throughout more than five nations and their wholly complete network of service centres.
 While each of their showrooms celebrate Zenith‘s vast array of products and international portfolio of brands from across the region and beyond.
 Shrewdly backing this comprehensive design offering with a team of sector specialists, steering managers, service deliver and a dedicated R+D team that work around the clock to improve the profile and performance of design across many sectors, Zenith has emerged as one of this region’s leading suppliers – collaborating with local design talent and their own manufacturing facilities to tailor design solutions in a culturally-aware holistic brand service.

 There is, unsurprisingly, plenty to celebrate.
 And boy-oh-boy did Team Zenith celebrate last week in their Shanghai showroom!
 As the launch of their twelfth showroom to date, located smack-bang in the heart of Shanghai’s bustling Jingan District, the glittering skyline of the megalopolis was the perfect backdrop to toast what is ultimately the brand’s ultimate triumph: bringing the region the power of design for a brighter, more intelligent and more culturally-sensitive future.
 As such, the theme of the night – ‘Another World’ – could not be more apt.
 As China continues to lure us with a rich tradition and looking forward to an equally eye-opening future, Zenith‘s Shanghai showroom truly encapsulates the power of design to realise ‘other worlds’ – a power that was further underscored by the pop-up exhibition of much-vaunted digital installation artist Pussy Krew, a dessert wall (!) of unbelievably mouthwatering delights, and the beats of the Soul Dancing Shanghai company on the night.